khhoerauf/ui-automation/test-report.md

 Expected: The user should return to the book list with the previously applied sorting/filter intact.

 SUGGESTION: Add a "Return to List" button on the Details page to provide a clearer and more intuitive way for users to return while maintaining their search/filter state.

+## Other suggestions:
+1. Search Box Component:
+- Add a placeholder message indicating which values can be searched (e.g., "Search by Title, Author, or ID").
+- Add a cross icon or clear button to make resetting the search easier.

+2. Sort By Component:
+- Increase the size to fully display the selected value.
+- Ensure users can easily understand whether the values are sorted in ascending or descending order.

+3. Details Book Page:
+- Improve the layout to better present the data, especially across different viewport sizes.
+- Consider using a modal within a main page instead of a new page.

+4. Data Quality:
+- In a real production scenario where the FE is populated with actual data, ensure that the API returns the correct data type and expected values.
+For example, the rating score should only contain values between 0-5, or "N/A" if no rating exists.